magento/devdocs/src/live-search/install.md

 -  Magento 2.4.x
 -  PHP 7.3 (The `catalog-data-exporter` is not compatible with previous versions of PHP.)
+-  Composer

 ## Step 1: Install Live Search

-Composer is required to install and manage updates to the Live Search module.

-### Method 1: Temporary Workaround

-When installing Magento 2.4.x with the `live-search` meta-package, an error occurs due to a `CatalogSearch` patch.
-The temporary workaround is to install Magento first without Live Search, and then update the project’s root Composer `.json` file to require the `live-search` package.
+Magento is installed first without Live Search, and then the project’s root Composer `.json` file is updated to require the `live-search` package.

 1. Install Magento 2.4.x without Live Search.